C4V3/wordpress-ansible/README.md

     wordpress

 ### Todo:
-1. consolidation/vasic functionality
+1. consolidation/basic functionality

-    a. vagrant up workning with KVM and virtualbox - done
+    1. vagrant up workning with KVM and virtualbox - done

-    b. write a basic README.md file with short description - done
+    2. write a basic README.md file with short description - done

-    c. restructure to follow ansible best practice dir structure
+    3. restructure to follow ansible best practice dir structure

-    d. make script or describe how to perform integration tests
+    4. make script or describe how to perform integration tests

-    e. describe PR requirements in reade file
+    5. describe PR requirements in reade file

-    f. make vagrant up on windows work with ansible
+    6. make vagrant up on windows work with ansible

-    g. make ansible install mysql
+    7. make ansible install mysql

-    h. make ansible install wordpress
+    8. make ansible install wordpress

 4. Development

-    a. check_mk (not security for now)
+    1. check_mk (not security for now)

-    b. set up log server and send all logs to that server (CSC6)
+    2. set up log server and send all logs to that server (CSC6)

-    c. set up backup and restore for mysql (CSC10)
+    3. set up backup and restore for mysql (CSC10)

-    c. set up backup and restore for wordpress (CSC10)
+    4. set up backup and restore for wordpress (CSC10)

-    d. authorized software (CSC2)
+    5. authorized software (CSC2)

-    e. secure config (CSC3)
+    6. secure config (CSC3)